Swirrl/opencube-example/README.md

 # grafter-demo

-Demo of Grafter with net-additional-dwellings.csv
+Grafter example for the OpenCube project: net-additional-dwellings.csv

 ## Installation